nader93k/lifted-domain-repair/README.md

 # PDDL Domain Repair with Lifted Test Plans

-This repository implements the **Lifted White List Plan Domain Repair framework**, providing tools to repair planning domains using lifted and partial grounding techniques.
+This repository implements the **PDDL Domain Repair with Lifted Test Plans Solver**, providing tools to repair planning domains using lifted and partial grounding techniques.
 It supports multiple search algorithms, heuristic relaxations, structured logging, and batch execution of repair experiments.

 Our work builds on the baseline repairer from [Songtuan Lin’s *Diagnoser* repository](https://github.com/Songtuan-Lin/diagnoser).
 We have extended and adapted that implementation to develop the lifted and partial grounding methods described in our [ECAI 2025 paper](#reference).